 Thank you for choosing Gundersen Health System, for your care.
 You have the right to know how we will care for you while you are a patient.
 It will also explain your responsibilities as a patient.
 We want you to have the best experience possible.

 This information is available in Spanish and Hmong.
 Interpreters are available for several other languages as well.

 You have the right to expect this from us:

 - We will care for you with consideration, dignity, respect and appreciation of your beliefs, values, individuality and personal needs.

-- Care with dignity, respect and appreciation of the beliefs and values of each patient.
-We care for patients without regard to: age, race, ethnicity, ancestry, national origin, creed, religion, culture, language, physical or mental disability, newborn status, socioeconomic status, marital status, sex, sexual orientation, gender identity or expression.
+- You may not be denied appropriate care because of your: age, color, race, ethnicity, ancestry, national origin, creed, religion, culture, language, physical or mental ability, handicap, newborn status, source of payment, socioeconomic status, marital status, sex, sexual orientation, gender identity or expression.

 A clean, safe environment